opensavannah/community-fellowship-sav-brief/README.md

 ### How we'll work with the City
 + We'lll work out of City Hall to craft a 5 month-plan based upon prior research from Harvard's Ash Center and ParticipatoryBudgeting.org.
-	+ 1. Design the process and build the engagement tools (interactive budget balancing simulator, rich SMS surveying, analysis of historic voting patterns, GIS work to identify most needed areas to canvass, marketing plan, public meeting schedule).
+	 1. **Design the process** and build the engagement tools (interactive budget balancing simulator, rich SMS surveying, analysis of historic voting patterns, GIS work to identify most needed areas to canvass, marketing plan, public meeting schedule).
 This will be our steering commmitte, representative of the community, to create the rules in partnership with government officials to ensure the process is inclusive and meets local needs.
-	2. Brainstorm Ideas - We'll deploy DemocracyOS as well as a free beta of groundsource.co (AI-powered SMS surveys) to gather feedback online regarding ideas residents have for how the GF should be allocated more equitably, and also create a Twillio text-in number to advertise with our in-kind media partners and on bumper stickers of those backing the process.
+	2. **Brainstorm Ideas** - We'll deploy DemocracyOS as well as a free beta of groundsource.co (AI-powered SMS surveys) to gather feedback online regarding ideas residents have for how the GF should be allocated more equitably, and also create a Twillio text-in number to advertise with our in-kind media partners and on bumper stickers of those backing the process.
 The simulator will also record ideas.
 Furthermore, we will distribute the Outreach Team to attend the neighborhood association meetings of all 56 neighborhoods within the City Limits.
-	3. Develop proposals - Volunteers, or what we're calling "budget delegates," develop the ideas into feasible proposals, which are then vetted by policy experts on the team.
+	3. **Develop proposals** - Volunteers, or what we're calling "budget delegates," develop the ideas into feasible proposals, which are then vetted by policy experts on the team.
-	4. Residents vote to divide the available budget between the proposals.
+	4. **Vote** - Residents vote to divide the available budget between the proposals.
 It’s a direct, democratic voice in their community’s future, and a highly impactful way to empower residents to get more engaged in the democratic process.
 It will also be a sign of restoring civic trust among the disillusioned residents, and give Open Savannah a level of credibility necessary for future innovation efforts.
-	5. Fund the winning projects - The government implements the winning projects, such as laptops in schools, Wi-Fi in public parks, or traffic safety improvements.
+	5. **Fund the winning projects** - The government implements the winning projects, such as laptops in schools, Wi-Fi in public parks, or traffic safety improvements.
 The government and residents track and monitor implementation.

 + The City Manager has officially signed off on the project, with verbal estimates of funding 30 percent of whatever CfA funds.
 +  The Mayor has approved the project.